NFeingold/Virtual-Kubelet-Demonstration/Guide/1/README.md

 ### If you want to automate this process...

-I have also created an AutoHotKey Script that will prompt you for variable names, then type everything for you.
-It is available [Here](https://github.com/NFeingold/Virtual-Kubelet-on-IoT-Hub/tree/master/HotKeys)
+I have also created an [AutoHotKey Script](https://github.com/NFeingold/Virtual-Kubelet-on-IoT-Hub/tree/master/HotKeys) that will prompt you for variable names, then type everything for you.

 I have also created a Shell Script, which I will soon publish as an alternative to the AutoHotKey script.
 It is currently untested.